MW 8x20 / N38 - neodymium magnet

 Physical properties of sintered neodymium magnets Nd2Fe14B

-Moreover, even though neodymium is part of the strongest magnets, they are susceptible to corrosion in humid environments.
-For this reason, they are coated with a coating of nickel to increase their durability.
-It's worth noting that NdFeB neodymium magnets are about 13% lighter than SmCo magnets and, despite their power, easily break, which requires care during their handling.
+Moreover, even though neodymium is a component of the strongest magnets, they are prone to corrosion in humid environments.
+For this reason, they are coated with a coating of gold-nickel to increase their durability.
+It's worth noting that NdFeB neodymium magnets are about 13% lighter than SmCo magnets and, despite their power, easily break, which requires special caution during their handling.
 Therefore, any mechanical processing should be done before they are magnetized.

-In terms of properties in different environments, neodymium magnets are susceptible to corrosion, especially in humid conditions.
-Therefore, they are often covered with coatings, such as gold, to shield them from environmental factors and extend their lifespan.
-High temperatures exceeding 130°C can cause a reduction of their magnetic properties, although there are particular types of neodymium magnets that can withstand temperatures up to 230°C.
+In terms of properties in different environments, neodymium magnets are susceptible to corrosion, especially in conditions of high humidity.
+Therefore, they are often covered with thin coatings, such as nickel, to shield them from environmental factors and extend their lifespan.
+Temperatures exceeding 130°C can cause a loss of their magnetic properties, although there are particular types of neodymium magnets that can withstand temperatures up to 230°C.

-As for dangers, it is important to avoid using neodymium magnets in acidic conditions, basic environments, organic or solvent environments, unless they are properly protected.
-Additionally, their use is not recommended in water, oil, or in an environment containing hydrogen, as they may forfeit their magnetic strength.
+As for dangers, it is important to avoid using neodymium magnets in acidic conditions, basic environments, organic or solvent environments, unless they are insulated.
+Additionally, their use is not recommended in water, oil, or in an atmosphere containing hydrogen, as they may forfeit their magnetic properties.

 Advantages and disadvantages of neodymium magnets NdFeB.

-- Significant importance in modern technologies – find application in computer drives, electric motors, medical apparatus and other advanced devices.
+- Significant importance in the industry of new technologies – are used in computer drives, electric motors, medical apparatus and other modern machines.

 Disadvantages of neodymium magnets:

-- Possible danger to health from tiny fragments of magnets can be dangerous, if swallowed, which becomes significant in the aspect of protecting young children.
-It's also worth noting that small elements of these magnets are able to complicate diagnosis after entering the body.
+- Potential hazard to health from tiny fragments of magnets pose a threat, in case of ingestion, which is crucial in the aspect of protecting young children.
+Furthermore, small elements of these magnets can hinder the diagnostic process when they are in the body.

 Dust and powder from neodymium magnets are flammable.